RoadieHQ/marketing-site/content/backstage/plugins/datadog.md

 ## Specify datadog domain

-Datadog embedded graph is using datadoghq.euas default top-level domain, when other is not specified.
-If you are using other domain, you need to specify it with corresponding annotations datadoghq.com/site.
+Datadog embedded graph is using datadoghq.eu as default top-level domain, when other is not specified.
+If you are using other domain, you must specify it with corresponding annotations datadoghq.com/site.

 ### Adding the annotations and the values from Datadog to your component's metadata file.